Doctoral Program Description

 The minimum core course requirements for both the Early Modern and the Modern European major field are stipulated as follows:

 · A two-semester (six-credit) Readings sequence—the first focusing on Early Modern Europe (510:597), and the second on Modern Europe (510:599).
 The Readings sequence is generally taken in the first year.
-However, students who come to Rutgers with the M.A. degree will sometimes be exempted from the Readings requirements.
-I’m not at all sure we still allow this, and certainly know of no student who has done this since I arrived, when the course was six credits for everyone!)
-Also, students who wish to substitute a colloquium for the second Readings may occasionally do so with the approval of their advisor and the Vice-Chair for Graduate Education.
+Students who wish to substitute a colloquium for the second Readings may occasionally do so with the approval of their advisor and the Vice-Chair for Graduate Education.

 · Four three-credit colloquia in European history.
 Colloquia are offered in a variety of fields; they have included both courses on specific periods of national history (e.g. Early Modern Britain, Modern Germany, etc.) and more thematic courses.